Addiction at Work

 - EDUCATE YOUR MANAGERS

 As a manager, when asking yourself “ How am I going to deal with Workplace Addiction all by myself?” stop and remember you have managers, use them!
 But first, train them up.
 I am sure you have a crack management team who are great at their jobs – how familiar are they when it comes to spotting the signs of addiction?
 Not great?
 Educate them then.
 If your managers are trained to spot the signs and detect addiction early it allows you to help employees and colleagues before this problem is allowed to advance.

 - KEEP A RECORD OF PREVIOUS INCIDENTS

 Got your team trained to spot signs of addiction?
 Good.
 Now get them to keep records of any incidents which may be linked to addiction.
-That way, when it comes to confronting or approaching an employee there is more evidence which can help convince them that a problem does exist.
+That way, when it comes to confronting or approaching an employee there is more evidence that can help convince them that a problem does exist.

 - BE QUICK TO ADDRESS THE ISSUE

 If you think you know someone who is suffering from an Addiction at Work, you must address it as fast as possible.
 Do it privately, and don’t try and victimise the person in question.
 Feelings of embarrassment and shame could be felt by the person in question, so be gentle, kind and discreet.
 The outcome of the intervention is directly linked with the job they undertake.
 If they deal with people directly or handle heavy machinery you may need to move them out to a place less likely to impact the brand or harm them.